xqemu/xqemu/README.md

 		-machine xbox,bootrom=$MCPX \
 		-m 64 \
 		-bios $BIOS \
-		-s -S \
 		-drive file=$HDD,index=0,media=disk \
 		-monitor stdio

-This will halt at the reset vector and wait for GDB connection.
-It will also start the Qemu monitor on the command line, which includes lots of really helpful debugging commands!
+This will start the Qemu monitor on the command line, which includes lots of really helpful debugging commands!

-### Debugging on macOS
+### Debugging

 If your build of Qemu is crashing, I've found it easiest to use the Xcode debugger to look at stack traces.
 Fire up Xcode, create a project, edit the "Scheme" to run the xqemu binary, then click the run button.
 Xcode has a nice GUI for analyzing the stack frame and looking at local variables to quickly track down bugs.
-Let me know if you find a better method. - @mborgerson
+Let me know if you find a better method.
+You can also attach to running processes. - @mborgerson

 Todo (barebones)
 ----------------
-* Probably need to add IDE lock/unlock code
+* Need to add IDE lock/unlock code
-* Get drivers to build properly (esp nv2a and nvnet)
+* Get drivers WORKING!
+They build.
+The nv2a needs some help.
-* Get DSP working